 "Mindfulness is paying attention in a particular warm-hearted way – on purpose, in the present moment, and non-judgementally," says Ed Halliwell, author of The Mindful Manifesto.
 As a long-term meditator, I was well aware of the benefits, and eager to pass them on to my children.
 I first discovered meditation 20 years ago, when I stumbled into a Transcendental Meditation meeting, full of stressed-out lawyers.
 Soon, I was meditating twice a day, happily ditching the fags.
 But it wasn't until I had three children to contend with that I discovered just what a life-saver it can be.

-Rebecca Hardy found out how useful meditation could be with her own family As soon as I arrived home, shell-shocked, with baby twins and a demanding toddler to care for, I realised that those little slithers of space could be the difference between surviving or going under, in a sea of Calpol and baby wipes.
+As soon as I arrived home, shell-shocked, with baby twins and a demanding toddler to care for, I realised that those little slithers of space could be the difference between surviving or going under, in a sea of Calpol and baby wipes.
 The first few nights were the ultimate twin horror show: one baby would awake just as the other dozed off.
 We greeted dawn aching with tiredness after zero hours of sleep, thinking: how are we going to cope?
 I thought I was heading for the mother of all depressions.

 When the double buggy arrived, grey and enormous, I took one look at its shop-door–defying proportions and burst into tears.
 This was no nippy, about-town baby shuttle.
 This was a life sentence.